edgedb/edgedb/docs/guides/tutorials/nextjs.rst

   -      {
   -        id: 'post2',
   -        title: 'How to build a blog with EdgeDB and Next.js',
-  -        content: "Let's start by scaffolding out app with `create-next-app`.",
+  -        content: "Let's start by scaffolding our app...",
   -      },
   -    ];